GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

    from the data themselves (such as when reading a binary file).
 Finally, if a module needs to write out only a portion of the current logical record then you may use the corresponding **-o** option to select desired columns, including the trailing text column **t**.
+If you only want to output one word from the trailing text, then append the word number (0 is the first word).
 Note that these column numbers now refer to the logical record, not the physical, since after reading the data there is no physical record, only the logical record in memory.

 Grid interpolation parameters: The **-n** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~